Consultants & Waterproof Deck Coatings: Scoping Out Waterproofing Failures

 Studying Roof and Deck Design

 It’s here where the consultant needs to work with your architect to find out how you designed your deck.
-Whether you have a roof deck or a balcony deck, all of these have specific characteristics requiring inspection to avoid mistakes.
+Whether you have a roof deck or a balcony deck, all of these have specific characteristics requiring an inspection to avoid mistakes and other waterproofing failures.

 Most consultation here revolves around how you designed your drainage system.
 The type of drainage you use determines how the waterproof team applies the coating.
 First, the drainage needs checking to see if it’s working well to avoid future water damage.